cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 SafeGraph delivers the number of daily visits to U.S. POIs, the details of which are described in the [Places Manual](https://readme.safegraph.com/docs/places-manual#section-placekey) dataset.
-Delphi aggregates the number of visits from specific places to certain types of places, such as bars and restaurants.
+Delphi aggregates the number of visits from specific places to certain types of places, such as bars (places with NAICS code = 722410) and restaurants (places with NAICS code = 722511).
 For example, Adagio Teas belongs to the first group while Napkin Burger is considered to be a restaurant.

 ## Lag